Growing Avoiders from the Right: An Operator-Theoretic Approach: Quasi-compactness and the counting series

 \section{Quasi-compactness and the counting series}

-We now prove, in this operator language, the analogue of the Marcus--Tardos theorem: the ordinary generating function of $\Av(v)$ has positive radius of convergence, hence the exponential growth rate is finite.
-The structure of the proof is the standard one for transfer operators: we split the space into a finite part where everything is complicated but finite-dimensional, and a tail where the operator is a contraction; we then pass to a separable predual where the natural Dirac mass lives, and invoke a Neumann series for the dual operator.
-Only the boundedness of $T_{v,1}$ and the dual $\ell^1$ framework are actually needed for the enumeration theorem (Theorem~\ref{thm:MT-operator}); the core/tail estimates and quasi-compactness recorded below are included as a structural refinement and for later use in the abstract right-visible setting.
+We now discuss, in this operator language, how one can recover an analytic description of the growth series in a disc and a quasi-compactness statement for the transfer operator.
+The structure of the argument is the standard one for transfer operators: we split the space into a finite part where everything is complicated but finite-dimensional, and a tail where the operator is a contraction; we then pass to a separable predual where the natural Dirac mass lives, and invoke a Neumann series for the dual operator.
+In the classical pattern-avoidance setting, the actual \emph{finiteness} of the exponential growth rate is provided by the Marcus--Tardos bound; the operator framework gives a clean representation of the counting series and a quasi-compactness statement for the transfer operator.